HelgeS/singularity-mzn-solvers/README.md

-# docker-mzn-solvers
+# Singularity MiniZinc solvers

-Tools to generate Docker or Singularity containers with minizinc and several compatible solvers.
+Tools to generate Singularity containers with minizinc and several compatible solvers.

 The structure and the scripts are closely adapted from SUNNY-CP (https://github.com/CP-Unibo/sunny-cp), but there is no functionality for portfolio solving, feature extraction or anything else.
 If you need this, go to SUNNY-CP.